Interactive Media Arts (IMNY-UT)

 IMNY-UT 261 Design Fundamentals (4 Credits)

 This class aims to provide students with the critical thinking and practical skills to explore and communicate ideas visually.
-This foundational course is a combination of lecture and studio format that will introduce the fundamental principles of design including typography, color, composition, branding and product design, and offer hands-on application of those principles through both in-class exercises and weekly assignments.
-The course will serve as a solid foundation of skills relevant to pursuing a degree in Interactive Media Arts and expose students to the myriad of opportunities a grounding in design principles opens up for them.
+This foundational course will introduce the fundamental principles of design including typography, color, composition, branding and environmental design, and offer hands-on application of those principles through both in-class exercises and weekly assignments.
+The structure of the class is part lecture and learning of concepts, but also very hands-on with a weekly workshop studio session (the weekend class).
+We will use Adobe software and students can expect to spend $150 on consumable art supplies which they will use to craft their design projects.

 Grading: Ugrd Tisch Graded